SAP/sap-btp-service-operator/README.md

      }
     ```

-3. Deploy the the SAP BTP service operator in the cluster using the obtained access credentials:
+3. Deploy the the SAP BTP service operator in the cluster using the obtained access credentials:<br>

+   The example of the deployment that uses the default access credentials type:
     ```bash
     helm upgrade --install sap-btp-operator https://github.com/SAP/sap-btp-service-operator/releases/download/<release>/sap-btp-operator-<release>.tgz \
         --create-namespace \